 - Patents [269KB PDF]

 - Domain names [268KB PDF]

 Search existing IP in New Zealand

-To help you find a market niche or business partner, you can search our online databases to discover what IP assets your competitors own, including what areas of technology they’re interested in and who they have sold IP assets to.
+To help you find a market niche or business partner, you can search our online databases to discover what IP assets your competitors have an interest in, including areas of technology and who they have sold IP assets to.

 If you’re setting up a business, use ONECheck to search for existing trade marks, company names, website domain names, and social media handles that are the same or similar to one you have in mind.